June 09, 2021

 Full Disclosure (also known as Public Disclosure)

-The details of the issue are publicised as soon as the researcher discovers them.
+The details of the issue are publicized as soon as the researcher discovers them.

-- Pro: Puts pressure on the vendor to take initiative and prioritise a patch.
+- Pro: Puts pressure on the vendor to take initiative and prioritize a patch.

-- Con: Hackers might utilise an exploit before vendors have the opportunity to issue a patch.
+- Con: Hackers might utilize an exploit before vendors have the opportunity to issue a patch.

 Responsible Disclosure (also known as Coordinated Disclosure)

 The details of the issue are disclosed as a coordinated effort between the researcher and the vendor only after a patch has been made available to the public.
 This is widely regarded as the most appropriate policy.

 - Pro: Balance between remediation and publication is achieved.

 - Con: Hackers might still use the details to write an exploit for outdated and unmanaged systems.

 Is it possible to hire someone to handle all of this for me?